eslint/rfcs/designs/2025-define-plugin/README.md

 This RFC proposes creating a `definePlugin` function to be exported from `@eslint/plugin-kit`.
 It would provide a single recommended factory for defining the structure of a typical ESLint plugin.
-`definePlugin` would automate the parts of plugin definitions that many plugins manually redefine:

-- Using the plugin and rule names in multiple places
-- Populating config values based on lists of rules
+`definePlugin` would provide three benefits:

+- Throwing an error when expected fields do not exist or are an invalid type
+- Populating the `plugins` field on configs, so that a plugin can be defined within a single object literal
+- Types-based editing support in editors that support types

 As with `defineConfig`, `definePlugin` would be a purely optional, additive change.
 Existing and future plugins would continue to work as-is without a `definePlugin` call.